elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/011-uses-for-modules.md

 While this approach didn't shield us from the risks that a future change to `PDF::Writer` could potentially break our patch in Ruport, it did prevent any risk of global consequences.
 Anyone who's ever spent a day scratching their head because of some sloppy monkey patch in a third party dependency will immediately be able to see the value of this sort of isolation.

 The neat thing is that a similar approach can be used for core extensions as well.
 Rather than re-opening Ruby core classes, you can imbue individual instances with custom behavior, getting many of the benefits of monkey patching without the disadvantages.
 For example, suppose you want to add the `sum)()` and `average()` methods to Array.
-If we were monkey patching, we'd write something like this
+If we were monkey patching, we'd write something like the following code:

 ```ruby
 class Array